bonnieho/GifTastic/README.md

 `queryURL = "https://api.giphy.com/v1/gifs/search?q=" + searchShows + "&limit=10" + "&api_key=dc6zaTOxFJmzC";`

-_(A public API key public API key for developers' use is provided by Giphy and sent with the query request.)_
+_(A public API key for developers' use is provided by Giphy and sent with the query request.)_

 The call is ultimately sent on a button click as such: